 Although for the most part the presence of Roman was the one that saved his mother's life, this story highlights one of the important aspects of voice assistants: accessibility.

-It is not clear whether the he could have called XNUMX himself, but he was very lucky to find a way to call for help.
+It is not clear if the child could have called the emergency number alone, but he was lucky to find a way to call for help.

-Let's say that digital assistants are increasing with the last one Alexa of Amazon, and it seems great to see companies doing more to help them them in a difficult time, regardless of their age or whether their voices are recognized by connected devices.
+Let's say that digital assistants are increasing with the last one Alexa of Amazon, and it looks great to see companies doing more to help their users at a difficult time, regardless of their age or if their voices are recognized by connected devices.

 Features such as these will need a lot of work to operate out of the box around the world, as each country uses different emergency systems and services.
 Let's hope the Roman story will motivate many companies to produce very simplified but also functional products so they can be used by everyone.